klauer/epics-sumo-mirror/doc/introduction.rst

 The implementation
 ------------------

-The functions described above are implemented with three programs.
+The functions described above are implemented with two programs.
 The dependency and build database files have `JSON <http://www.json.org>`_ format.

-Here are three programs:
+Here are two programs:

 :doc:`sumo-scan <reference-sumo-scan>`
   This is a python script that is used to scan an existing support module tree for module versions and their repository sources.
-It generates a *scan* file which can be converted to a *DB* file with the `sumo-db <reference-sumo-db>`.
+It generates a *scan* file which can be converted to a *DB* file with `sumo <reference-sumo>`.

-:doc:`sumo-db <reference-sumo-db>`
+:doc:`sumo <reference-sumo>`
-  This python script manages *DB* files that hold all module version and dependency information.
+  This python script manages *DB* files that hold all module version and dependency information and creates and manages builds.

-:doc:`sumo-build <reference-sumo-build>`
-  This python script creates and manages builds.
-It also updates the *status* of dependencies in the *DB* file.